Home » GRE » GRE Exam » GRE Exam Dates

 7. How is the Analytical Writing Section of the GRE® different from the TOEFL® test of written English?

-The TOEFL® test of written English is focused on evaluating grammar, spelling, vocabulary and syntax.
+The TOEFL® test of written English is focused on evaluating your proficiency in grammar, spelling, vocabulary and syntax.
 The Analytical Writing Section of the GRE® is designed to test higher level of analytical thinking and writing skills.

-8. What word processor is provided for Analytical Writing Section?
+8. What word processor is provided for the Analytical Writing Section?

 A basic word processor with features like text writing, editing and cut and paste is provided for analytical writing section.
-You cannot copy text.
-However, you can work around this by cutting and pasting the text in both places.
-There is no spell check feature.
+It does not allow you to copy text.
+However, you can work around this by cutting and pasting the text in both places where you want it to be.
+Th spell check feature is also not available.

 9. When are GRE® scores reported?